brenk/rate/README.txt

  - CSS and templates
  - Voting Results tab for nodes
  - Voting via AJAX
+ - Undo vote
+ - Voting on comments

 Not implemented yet:

  - Emotion voting (do not plan on porting)
- - Configurable Intro, description, already voted text/unlinking
+ - Configurable Intro, description & already voted text
  - Full array of configuration from rate d7
  - Different widget display types
- - Placement on node
- - Voting for comments
- - rate expiration sub-module
+ - expiration sub-module

 Limitations:
  - Only one voting type per entity (node) type